jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 ### Migration

-Though the migration file has been generated, we now need to run it in order for the change to be applied.  [**Rake**](https://github.com/jimweirich/rake) is another gem that lots of Rails-related commands are run through.
+Though the migration file has been generated, we now need to apply the change.  [**Rake**](https://github.com/jimweirich/rake) is another gem that lots of Rails-related commands are run through.

 ```bash
 $ bin/rake db:migrate